 As a distributor of renowned brands information technology products, mobile phones and related products, our sales force and technical staffs processes broad knowledge of networking, storage, and mobility products in order to provide the best services to our resellers.
 We worked closely with suppliers to keep our sales teams updating to the latest technology and features of new products.
 The Group understands training and development is one of the keys to success.
 We offer both internal and external training to our key staffs.
-Total training hours offered in 2020 was 323 hours (2019: 576 hours) for 40% (2019: 74%) staffs, average 3 hours (2019: 5 hours) per trained staff.
-Those training were focusing on product knowledge, accounting and regulatory compliance update.
+Total training hours offered in 2021 was 530 hours (2020: 323 hours) for 54% (2020: 40%) staffs, average 4 hours (2020: 3 hours) per trained staff.
+Those training were focusing on product knowledge, customer services, food and beverage, accounting and regulatory compliance update.

-Year 2020 training hours by gender and function:
+% and hours per employee by gender and function